The Health Benefits of Eggs

 Eggs provide us with very high-quality protein that contains all nine essential amino acids in the right amounts needed by the body for optimum growth and maintenance.
 Some other foods contain proportionately more protein than eggs but it’s the quality of the protein in eggs that really stands out.

-4. Eggs are a good source of Omega-3s
+Are eggs a good source of omega 3s?

 They're a family of "essential fats" that play an important role in the way our cell membranes work.
 Oily fish is one of the best known sources and eggs contain similar types of omega-3s as those found in fish.